FDMMaxMu/Notes/eloquentJavaScriptChp4.md

 The indexOf method has a sibling called lastIndexOf, which starts searching for the given element at the end of the array instead of the front.

 Another fundamental method is slice, which takes a start index and an end index and returns an array that has only the elements between those indices.
 The start index is inclusive, the end index exclusive.

+### Strings and their properties:
+Values of type string, number, and Boolean are not objects.
+The values are immutable and cannot be changed.
+These primitive values only have built-in properties and functions.
+Users could not stick new properties and functions to them. indexOf() trim() -> remove whitespace

+### The arguments object
+Whenever a function is called, a special variable named arguments is added to the environment in which the function body runs.
+This variable refers to an object that holds all of the arguments passed to the function.
+Remember that in JavaScript you are allowed to pass more (or fewer) arguments to a function than the number of parameters the function itself declares.

+This arguments() object has a length property but it is actually not an array. (no slice() or indexOf() method.) function argumentCounter() {
+  console.log("You gave me", arguments.length, "arguments.");
+}
+argumentCounter("Straw man", "Tautology", "Ad hominem");
+// → You gave me 3 arguments.

+// Real world situation:
+function addEntry(squirrel) {
+  var entry = {events: [], squirrel: squirrel};
+  for (var i = 1; i < arguments.length; i++)
+    entry.events.push(arguments[i]);
+  journal.push(entry);
+}
+addEntry(true, "work", "touched tree", "pizza",
+        "running", "television");